-10. Obtain and scan bank deposit slips for the period under examination and determine whether any such deposits appear to be proceeds of bank loans, bonds, or like indebtedness.
-If any of the circumstances exist, obtain from management evidence of approval by the State Board of Commission, and report any exceptions.
+10. Obtain bank deposit slips for the fiscal year and scan the deposit slips to identify and report whether there are any deposits that appear to be proceeds of bank loans, bonds, or like indebtedness.
+If such proceeds are identified, obtain from management evidence of approval by the State Bond Commission, and report any exceptions.

-We obtained and inspected copies of all bank deposit slips for the year ended June 30, 2020 and noted no deposits which appeared to be proceeds of bank loans, bonds, or like indebtedness.
+We obtained and inspected copies of all bank deposit slips for the year ended June 30, 2021 and noted no deposits which appeared to be proceeds of bank loans, bonds, or like indebtedness.